SKYLINE FAMILY DENTAL

 The advice to stay home for the next two weeks is to minimize the spread of the virus.
 As soon as the weather begins to warm, the virus is expected to be reduced in its spread.
 I am attaching some recommendations from the CDC in case you haven’t seen them or want to review them.

 I will keep you posted on our efforts or any changes to our protocols, policies or hours via Facebook, email and of course, phone calls.
 Please feel free to reach out to me personally if you have any concerns.
-My number is (760) 873-6513 or call the office at (760) 582-7223 and a team member will be able to answer your questions as well.
+Submit an form and our team member will be able to answer your questions as well.

 - If you have a runny nose or a wet cough, you have a common cold.